What Is Lead Generation? A Complete B2B Guide for 2026

 At the BOFU stage, leads should be sales-ready.
 They understand their problem, have evaluated potential solutions, and are prepared to discuss pricing, implementation, and next steps.

-This is where the handoff from marketing to sales happens, governed by a service level agreement (SLA) that defines what each team is responsible for.
+This is where the handoff from marketing to sales happens, governed by an SLA that defines what each team is responsible for.
 The focus shifts from education to closing.
+Reps entering this stage with full buyer context, including which content the prospect consumed, which pages they visited, and what intent signals fired, open conversations from a position of relevance rather than cold introduction.

-Types of Leads and How to Qualify Them
+Types of B2B Leads and How to Qualify Them

 Not all leads are created equal.
 The distinction between lead types determines routing, follow-up speed, and which team owns the conversation.
 Understanding these differences helps sales and marketing teams prioritize efforts and align on qualification criteria.